 19.4 No Limitation by Insurance

-The obligations under this Article 19 will not be limited in any way by any limitation of subcontractor's insurance.
+A Party’s obligations under this Agreement will not be affected or limited in any way by any limitation of subcontractor's insurance.

 ARTICLE 20.
 CONFIDENTIALITY

 20.1 Term

 During the term of this Agreement, and for a period of three (3) years after the expiration or termination of this Agreement, except as otherwise provided in this Article 20, each Party shall hold in confidence and shall not disclose to any person Confidential Information.